ycariaco/ycariaco.github.io/_pages/placenta.md

 <div class="placenta-page">

-  <p>When people think about pregnancy, attention naturally goes to the developing baby.
-Yet fetal development depends on another remarkable organ working at the maternal–fetal interface: the placenta.
-The placenta is temporary, fetal-derived, and highly specialized.
-It supports pregnancy for only a short period, but during that time it performs functions essential for growth, protection, communication, and adaptation.</p>
+  <p>The placenta is a temporary powerhouse created by the embryo to nurture, protect, and support life.
+Far from a passive sieve, it acts as a dynamic biological interface between mother and baby, continuously reading environmental cues to dictate the course of pregnancy.</p>

-  <p>In our laboratory, we study the placenta as an active biological interface.
-It does not simply pass nutrients from mother to fetus.
-It senses the maternal environment, interprets signals such as metabolism, inflammation, oxygenation, xenobiotic exposure, and nutrient availability, and adjusts cellular, vascular, endocrine, immune, and transport programs that influence fetal development.</p>
+  <p>In our laboratory, we study the placenta as an active biosensor.
+It continuously decodes complex maternal signals—including metabolic shifts, inflammation, oxygenation fluctuations, and environmental exposures.
+By interpreting these inputs, the placenta dynamically adjusts its cellular, vascular, and transport programs to optimize fetal development.</p>

   <figure class="placenta-figure-slot" aria-label="Figure placeholder: placenta overview">
     <div class="figure-placeholder">